 Gamete: reproductive cell – either sperm or egg – in its mature state.

-Gender Bias: this is the treatment or representation of men and/or women based on stereotypes rather than real differences.
+Gender Bias: generally this is the tendency to prefer one gender over another.
+It is the treatment or representation of men and/or women based on stereotypes rather than real differences.

 Gender Identity: an individual’s concept of being male or female – a critical part of self-identity (“I am a boy”/”I am a girl”).